ahsu1230/mathnavigatorSite/orion/README.md

 ```
 *Windows Users only*

 Open Windows PowerShell and run the command above.
-Alternatively, you can use
+Alternatively, on Command Prompt you can use
 ```
 run_admin_local.sh
 ```

 Use Control+C to stop all webservers and run that command to spin it up again!

-## MySql GUI
+## MySQL GUI
-To view your MySql database, you can either use the Terminal or download a MySQL GUI.
-The most popular free GUI is [MySql Workbench](https://dev.mysql.com/downloads/workbench/).
+To view your MySQL database, you can either use the Terminal or download a MySQL GUI.
+The most popular free GUI is [MySQL Workbench](https://dev.mysql.com/downloads/workbench/).

 If you decide to work in Terminal, use this command to sign in:
 ```
 mysql -u root -p
 ```

-If you want to use MySql Workbench, create a New Connection with the following properties:
+If you want to use MySQL Workbench, create a New Connection with the following properties:
  - Connection Method: Standard TCP/IP
  - Hostname:  `127.0.01`
  - Port: `3306`